loot/loot/docs/app/usage/main.rst

 Show only plugins with cards that contain
   This hides any plugins that don't have the filter input value present in any of the text on their cards.

+  The "Use regular expression" checkbox controls whether the input value is interpreted as text or as a regular expression.
+If ticked and the input value is not a valid regular expression, a tooltip detailing the issue will be displayed and the card content filter will be ignored.